liuzihe02/liuzihe02.github.io/content/flow/dream.md

 ---

-The original version of this was written for the Walt Disney film Cinderella (1950).
-I however, when I first listened to the [rendition](https://open.spotify.com/track/72mgfo7SWxWi4kmUTuhLPB?si=b7a3a9d5b7fe4a8d) by British artist [Puma Blue](https://www.instagram.com/pumablue/?hl=en), was completely captured by its darker tones and soft vocals.
+The original version of this was written for the *Walt Disney* film *Cinderella* (1950).
+When I first listened to the [rendition](https://open.spotify.com/track/72mgfo7SWxWi4kmUTuhLPB?si=b7a3a9d5b7fe4a8d) by British artist [*Puma Blue*](https://www.instagram.com/pumablue/?hl=en), was completely captured by its darker tones and soft vocals.
 I really did feel like I was in a dream.
-Some part of me probably knew I was in a dream, but I didn't want to leave.

 I find it pretty interesting how the imaginary dreams we experience when we sleep came to be associated with the concrete goals we hope to achieve in reality.
 I barely dream in my sleep at all, but I think about my goals in reality a lot.
 Perhaps sometimes even obsessively so.
+I often wonder why I place so much importance on the goal itself.
+It seems a bit arbitrary to me: you can always keep asking *"Why did you set this goal?"* and you just end up with another goal to pursue.
+I guess its turtles all the way down.

+{{< img src="/turtles.jpg" caption="Terrapins on terrapins.
+(Wikipedia)" width="120">}}

+So maybe the solution is to pick one turtle and be happy with it.
+I think the top one is the cutest.